Creative Retreats for care experienced people:

 https://www.facebook.com/SiblingsTogether/videos/1215041245230699/ In addition to camps and the monthly activity days, Siblings Together organises a range of other exciting opportunities for young people in care and care leavers and are not exclusive to sibling groups.
-We strive to work in partnership with creative organisations to offer opportunities that enable young people in care & Care leavers to develop their skills and confidence together, previously partnering with the young Vic Theatre and the Royal Opera House, Roundhouse, Questors, Arvon, The Poetry Society.
+We strive to work in partnership with creative organisations to offer opportunities that enable young people in care & Care leavers to develop their skills and confidence together.
+We have previously partnered with The Young Vic Theatre and the Royal Opera House, Roundhouse, Questors, Arvon, The Poetry Society.

-If you are an organisation, theatre, group or project looking to increase your reach for Looked After children, Careleavers we would like to hear from you.
+If you are an organisation, theater, group or project looking to increase your reach for Looked After children, Careleavers we would like to hear from you.
 Please do not hesitate to contact us at firstname.lastname@example.org

 “I have never come across an organisation that can reach children in care with voice and understanding.
 I believe that every child should have a chance to reach their dream no matter where they have started their journey from.”
 Quote from young person.

 Our younger group were given the amazing opportunity to take part in workshops run by the Young Vic Theatre in London.
-In April, a group of 15 young people took part in a taster workshop for the day.
-During May half term a group of approximately ten young budding actors and actresses aged 13-17 years old joined the Young Vic Theatre for the week to develop and explore the themes of the play, “Public Enemy” running at the theatre.
+A 15 young young people took part in a taster workshop for the day.
+During May half term a group of approximately ten budding young actors and actresses aged 13-17 years old joined the Young Vic Theatre for the week to develop and explore the themes of a current play.

 Public Enemy based on the 1882 play, “An Enemy of the People” by Norwegian playwright Henrik Ibsen follows one man’s struggle to do the right thing, even though the masses oppose him.
 In the workshops the young people explored how it felt to be held back by society and isolated as well as the struggles to be courageous and stand up for what is right.
 The workshops built up to a wonderful showcase of the young people’s theatrical talents on their final day in front of a packed crowd of family, friends and many supportive staff from the Young Vic Theatre.
 The performance included singing, poem recitals, personal stories and theatrical performances.
 All the young people received a certificate for their attendance and two of them have been invited back for an audition for a parallel production of “A Season in the Congo” which will have a professional director, designer and creative team.